DIRACGrid/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 Internal structure
 ******************

-- :py:class:`~DIRAC.Core.DISET.private.innerRPCClient` and :py:class:`~DIRAC.Core.DISET.RPCClient` are now a single class: :py:class:`~DIRAC.TornadoServices.Client.TornadoClient`.
+- :py:class:`~DIRAC.Core.DISET.private.innerRPCClient` and :py:class:`~DIRAC.Core.DISET.RPCClient` are now a single class: :py:class:`~DIRAC.Core.Tornado.Client.TornadoClient`.
 Interface and usage stay the same.
-- :py:class:`~DIRAC.TornadoServices.Client.private.TornadoBaseClient` is the new :py:class:`~DIRAC.Core.DISET.private.BaseClient`.
+- :py:class:`~DIRAC.Core.Tornado.Client.private.TornadoBaseClient` is the new :py:class:`~DIRAC.Core.DISET.private.BaseClient`.
 Most of code is copied from :py:class:`~DIRAC.Core.DISET.private.BaseClient` but some method have been rewrited to use `Requests <http://docs.python-requests.org/>`_ instead of Transports.
 Code duplication is done to fully separate DISET and HTTPS but later, some parts can be merged by using a new common class between DISET and HTTPS (these parts are explicitly given in the docstrings).
 - :py:class:`~DIRAC.Core.DISET.private.Transports.BaseTransport`, :py:class:`~DIRAC.Core.DISET.private.Transports.PlainTransport` and :py:class:`~DIRAC.Core.DISET.private.Transports.SSLTransport` are replaced by `Requests <http://docs.python-requests.org/>`_
 - keepAliveLapse is removed from rpcStub returned by Client because `Requests <http://docs.python-requests.org/>`_  manage it himself.
-- Due to JSON limitation you can write some specifics clients who inherit from :py:class:`~DIRAC.TornadoServices.Client.TornadoClient`, there is a simple example with :py:class:`~DIRAC.TornadoServices.Client.SpecificClient.ConfigurationClient` who transfer data in base64 to overcome JSON limitations
+- Due to JSON limitation you can write some specifics clients who inherit from :py:class:`~DIRAC.Core.Tornado.Client.TornadoClient`, there is a simple example with :py:class:`~DIRAC.Core.Tornado.Client.SpecificClient.ConfigurationClient` who transfer data in base64 to overcome JSON limitations

 Connections and certificates